hogyun2/awesome-lidar-place-recognition/README.md

 >Thumbnail Figures from Complex Urban, Wild-Places, and DiTer datasets / our place recognition method (TBD) / DiSCo-SLAM.

 This repository is the collection of LiDAR Place Recognition Research that provides a code, together.
+This repository also reports the datasets for Place Recognition and various algorithms utilized in Place Recognition (e.g. multi-robot mapping, SLAM).

 ## News!